2003 Toyota Tundra

 The brakes felt great to us, even when pulling a trailer, and Toyota claims the Tundra can stop quicker than the domestic pickups.

-Toyota off-road-racing legend Ivan 'Ironman' Stewart helped Toyota Racing Development tune the optional TRD suspension.
-Using Bilstein shocks and special progressive-rate springs, this suspension is designed for performance in extreme off-road conditions; it reportedly rides better on rough road surfaces.
+The new Sport Suspension Package promises better handling on paved roads.
+And for those who prefer fast travel off-road, Toyota offers the TRD Off-Road Package, developed with Toyota off-road-racing legend Ivan 'Ironman' Stewart.
+Using Bilstein shocks and special progressive-rate springs, this suspension is designed for performance in extreme off-road conditions; and it reportedly rides better on rough road surfaces than the standard suspension.

 Toyota's full-size pickup can compete with the best of the domestic trucks.
 It's smooth and quiet.
 It offers lots of power for passing or towing.
 And it comes with a suspension that handles both winding roads and moonscapes brilliantly.